 The standard of review for the proposed project is the Chapter Three policies of the Coastal Act.
-In addition, the policies of the certified Malibu - Santa Monica Mountains Land Use Plan (LUP) serve as guidance.
+In addition, the policies and provisions of the approved Santa Monica Mountains Local Coastal Program serve as guidance.
 Following is a summary of the main issue raised by the project and how it is resolved by staff's recommendation: